 Just because you’re inside doesn’t mean you don’t want a great workout.
 As a runner, which should you choose?
 Personal taste aside, there are upsides and downsides of each way to exercise.
 But which gives the better workout?

-In any case, this article will discuss the similarities and differences between using an elliptical machine versus running, covering everything you need to know about which one will give you the better workout.
+In any case, this article will discuss the similarities and differences between elliptical machines and running, covering everything you need to know about which one will give you the better workout.

-Running and using the elliptical machine are similar in many ways, and we’ll cover that in this article, but I’d like to begin looking at what each workout is especially good at.
+Running and using the elliptical machine are similar in many ways, and we’ll cover that in this article.
+But I’d like to begin by looking at what each workout is especially good at.

-An elliptical workout is such a gentle workout that still gives you a good calorie burn.
-One exercise scientist discovered that the impact forces of an elliptical were more similar to walking than to running, so if you want the calorie burn and cardio workout of running without the injuries, you should get on an elliptical.
+An elliptical workout is a gentle, low-ipact workout that still gives you a good calorie burn.
+One exercise scientist discovered that the impact forces of an elliptical were more similar to walking than to running.
+So if you want the calorie burn and cardio workout of running without the injuries, you should get on an elliptical.

 But if you’re training for a race, you have to get in actual runs.
-An elliptical won’t cut it because it’s more than just getting a cardio workout.
-You need to be training your musculoskeletal system so that you’re prepared for the race.
+An elliptical won’t cut it because there’s more to training than just getting a cardio workout.
+You need to be training your musculo-skeletal system so that you’re prepared for the race.

-You won’t be at the upper reaches of your VO2 max for a long race (even a marathon), but you will be exerting a lot of force on your bones, joints, ligaments, muscles, and tendons, and that’s what you need to prepare in addition to cardio workouts.
+You won’t be at the upper reaches of your VO2 max for a long race (even a marathon), but you will be exerting a lot of force on your bones, and connective tissues, and that’s what you need to prepare in addition to cardio workouts.

 Running is going to provide slightly greater cardiovascular benefits, although you need to be prepared that you might suffer ankle and knee injuries due to a consistent pounding of the pavement.

 Even so, one exercise scientist at the University of Wisconsin La Cross found that the cardio benefits of heart rate and oxygen consumption were pretty similar between an elliptical and a treadmill, so this category doesn’t really go to either an elliptical workout or running.